 Hair Transplant Surgery Using Sharp Implanter Pens

 Implanter pens re-insert grafts into the scalp at the same time a recipient site is created using a sharp needle.
-This can be misleadingly called Direct Hair Implantation (DHI) as hairs are described to be “directly implanted” with a needle/ sharp implanter pen (1).
-There are two types- Choi Implanter Pens and Lion Implanter Pens- both are very similar and don’t make a difference to the outcome of a hair transplant (2).
+This can be misleadingly referred to as Direct Hair Implantation (DHI), as hairs are described as being “directly implanted” with a needle/ sharp implantation pen (1).
+There are two types: Choi Implanter Pens and Lion Implanter Pens.
+Both are very similar and don’t make a difference to the outcome of a hair transplant (2).

 Pre-Made Recipient Sites & Using Dull Implanter Pens

 Grafts can be reinserted into the scalp with “pre-made” holes or recipient sites created by a needle.
-This technique generally occurs 2 stages.
-The first stage requires the surgeon to create holes or “recipient sites” using a needle or blade.
-These sites are created at a specific angle and direction to match the existing hair.
-A Surgeon, nurse or a hair technician then comes and places the extracted grafts into each of these sites using a dull implanter pen in the second stage (3).
+This technique generally occurs in 2 stages.
+The first stage involves the surgeon creating holes, or “recipient sites,” using a needle or blade.
+These sites are made at a specific angle and direction to match the existing hair.
+A Surgeon, nurse or hair technician then comes and places the extracted grafts into each of these sites using a dull implanter pen in the second stage (3).

 How Do Implanter Pens Work?